hlmeS/ec/PITCHME.md

 ## Use Case

-LEZETi Hybrid Solar PV Mini Split Air Conditioner for Produce Cooling
+Using a LEZETi Hybrid Solar PV Mini Split Air Conditioner for Produce Cooling

 +++